MrDmitry/aidenhale.dev/web/data/takes/agile/README.md

 All of these years I had some [Agile shaman](https://grugbrain.dev/#grug-on-Agile) herding me around and boasting to management how much the team did.
 There was always more boasting than actual work completed.

-Every time you criticize Agile, even in a constructive manner of _that specific thing just didn't work for us_, you hear the "well you just didn't Agile right".
+Every time I criticized Agile, even in a constructive manner "_that specific thing just didn't work for us_", I got to hear the staple "well you just didn't Agile right".
 Ugh.

-As with most of popular things, the underlying values and ideas behind Agile are pretty cool:
+As with most popular things, the underlying values and ideas behind Agile are pretty cool:
 * learn what your user wants
 * don't lock yourself into bad decisions, be flexible
 * try delivering frequently, it helps to idenify bad decisions